stefanbinoj/flexile/README.md

 bin/dev
 ```

-The application will be available at [https://flexile.dev](https://flexile.dev)
+Once the local services are up and running, the application will be available at `https://flexile.dev`

 Use the credentials generated during `db:setup` to log in.